elax46/custom-brand-icons/README.md

 title: Custom brand icons
 type: entities
 ```
+# Icon Requests?

+The icon is not there? open a [custom icon request](https://github.com/elax46/custom-brand-icons/issues/new?assignees=elax46&labels=icon-request&template=insertion-of-new-icons.md&title=Custom+Icon+request)

 # Customize the prefix

 In case you want to create your own perfix you can edit the last line of the `custom-brand-icons.js`